 There are also plenty of others who want information on wide receiver/cornerback matchups throughout the year.
-While we did do a separate piece on that last year, all the information needed will be inside The Primer going forward.
+All the information needed will be inside The Primer.
 You’ll know all the matchups, not just those that are the best or the worst.
 Bottom line, you’ll have every bit of information you’d want in one place.

 You can expect The Primer to be available every Thursday by noon EST, at the very latest.